datanav/docs/configuration.rst

 Flows
 =====

-A data flow is a set of pipes describing the flow of data entities from an external system, between datasets inside the Sesam Node and finally out of the Sesam Node to a external system.
-At the sources of each individual pipe in such a flow, optional transforms can be specified that transforms the entities streaming from the source to a another form before arriving at the destination sink.
+A *data flow* is a set of *pipes* describing the flow of data *entities* from an external system, between *datasets* inside the Sesam Node and finally out of the Sesam Node to a(nother) external system.
+At the sources of each individual pipe in such a flow, optional *transforms* can be specified that transforms the entities streaming from the source to a another form before arriving at the destination.

-This transform is described using a domain specific language inspired by Lisp called 'DTL' (see the DTL section for more detail).
-The transformed entities can be entirely or partially constructed from entities from other datasets, like joins in SQL select statements, with the main difference that the result is persisted for each pipe in the flow.
+This transform is described using a domain specific language inspired by Lisp called *"DTL"* (see the DTL section for more detail).
+The transformed entities can be entirely or partially constructed from entities from other datasets, like joins in *SQL select* statements, with the main difference that the result is persisted for each pipe in the flow.

 The Sesam Node keeps track of the dependencies between datasets through DTL transforms in such a way that only changes are propagated along the flow based on what entities are changed at the ultimate source of the flows.
 This leads to